LastZhabka/vllm-/vllm/separated_encode/README.md

 The encode instance doesn't need KV cache since it only runs vision part of MLLM.
 The wrapper overrides `initialize_kv_cache_tensors` and `initialize_kv_cache` to return empty results, freeing up GPU memory for larger encoder cache storage.

+During execution, the wrapper executes encoding for scheduled multimodal inputs and inserts encoder output in encoder cache connector, due to nature of encode scheduler the `scheduled_output.scheduled_encoder_inputs` can contain already cached inputs or multiple same multimodal inputs, as cache is already present or going to be present we can just skip the encoding process for such `mm_inputs`.So we temporarily remove cached inputs and inputs such that their `mm_hash` already present somewhere in `scheduled_encoder_inputs`, after execution we return all removed entries back to `scheduler_output`.
+Motivation for sending all multimodal inputs to `model_runner` is provided in `EncoderScheduler` section.

-During execution, the wrapper executes encoding for scheduled multimodal inputs and inserts enocder output in encoder cache connector.
-Since no text generation happens here, it returns empty ModelRunnerOutput with additional transfered encoder outputs information in ModelRunnerOutput, this information is used in encoder scheduler to free the space in encoder cache manager.
+Since no text generation happens here, it returns almost empty ModelRunnerOutput with additional transfered encoder outputs information in ModelRunnerOutput, this information is used in encoder scheduler to free the space in encoder cache manager.

 #### DisaggPrefillDecodeGPURunnerWrapper (Prefill/(Prefill+Decode) Instance)